 4. Research our programs and the host institutions' cities and countries before meeting with a study abroad advisor.

 5. Make an appointment with a study abroad advisor to discuss your study abroad program options.
-To make an advising appointment, please contact Ms. Bessma Shammas, Office Coordinator, at firstname.lastname@example.org or (630) 637-5132.
+To make an advising appointment, please contact the Office of International Programs at (630) 637-5132 or stop by Abe House (next to the College Bookstore).

 6. Apply for your study abroad program by January 31st!
 To learn how to apply and complete and application, please visit 'Applying & Acceptance' on the left-hand navigation bar.